 The Company grants options to purchase its common stock to employees and directors under the Company's stock option plan.
 Eligible employees can also purchase shares of the Company's common stock at a discount under the Company's employee stock purchase plan.
 The benefits provided under these plans are share-based payments subject to the provisions of share-based payment accounting guidance.
 The Company uses the fair value method to apply the provisions of share-based payment accounting guidance.
-Share-based compensation expense for 2009, 2008 and 2007 was \$13.2 million, \$11.8 million and \$8.9 million, respectively.
-As of December 31, 2009, total unrecognized estimated compensation expense related to unvested stock options granted prior to that date was \$38.8 million, which is expected to be recognized over a weighted average period of 2.0 years.
-Net stock options, after forfeitures and cancellations, granted during 2009, 2008 and 2007 represented 1.34%, 1.26% and 1.09%, respectively, of outstanding shares as of the beginning of each fiscal year.
-Net stock options, after forfeitures and cancellations, granted during 2007 represented 1.33%, 1.10% and 1.07%, respectively, of outstanding shares as of the end of each fiscal year.
+Share-based compensation expense for 2010, 2009 and 2008 was \$19.0 million, \$13.2 million and \$11.8 million, respectively.
+As of December 31, 2010, total unrecognized estimated compensation expense related to unvested stock options granted prior to that date was \$44.4 million, which is expected to be recognized over a weighted average period of 2.0 years.
+Net stock options, after forfeitures and cancellations, granted during 2010, 2009 and 2008 represented 1.26%, 1.34% and 1.26%, respectively, of outstanding shares as of the beginning of each fiscal year.
+Net stock options, after forfeitures and cancellations, granted during 2010, 2009 and 2008 represented 1.24%, 1.33% and 1.10%, respectively, of outstanding shares as of the end of each fiscal year.
 In addition, during 2008, the Company issued 1.95 million options pursuant to assumed stock options associated with the acquisition of Ansoft, representing 2.49% and 2.18% of outstanding shares as of the beginning and end of the 2008 fiscal year, respectively.
-Of the options issued associated with the acquisition date.
+Of the options issued associated with the acquisition, 1.94 million were fully vested as of the acquisition date.

 The value of each share-based award was estimated on the date of grant using the Black-Scholes option pricing model ("Black-Scholes model").
 The determination of the fair value of share-based payment awards on the date of grant using an option pricing model is affected by the Company's stock price as well as assumptions regarding a number of complex and subjective variables.
 These variables include the Company's expected stock price volatility over the term of the awards, actual and projected employee stock option exercise behaviors, risk-free interest rates and expected dividends.
-The table below presents the assumptions used in calculating the compensation expense recorded within the Company's consolidated statements of income for the years ended December 31, 2009, 2008 and 2007.
+The table below presents the assumptions used in calculating the stock option compensation expense recorded within the Company's consolidated statements of income for the years ended December 31, 2010, 2009 and 2008.
 The interest rates used were determined by using the five-year Treasury Note yield on the date of grant.

-Comper sation Expense Decen nber 31,

-Assumption used in Black-Scholes option pricing model 2009 2008 2007

-Risk-free interest rate 1.86% to 2.69% 2.33% to 3.11% 3.41% to 4.63%

-Expected dividend yield 0% 0% 0%

-Expected volatility 41% 39% 36%

-Expected term 6.1 years 5.8 years 4.9 years
+Stock Option Compensation Expense December 31, Assumption used in Black-Scholes option pricing model 2010 2009 2008 Risk-free interest rate 1.27% to 2.34% 1.86% to 2.69% 2.33% to 3.11% Expected dividend yield 0% 0% 0% Expected volatility 39% 41% 39% Expected term 6.1 years 6.1 years 5.8 years